UAws/myadelaide-timetable-synchronizer/README.md

    Google how to upload ics to {your preferred calendar}

-2. how to prepare the location environment
+2. how to prepare the local environment

    Google how to install python3 to {your OS} {macos | Linux | windows}